 Also: do you store your flour in the fridge?
 Some people do this to prevent bugs from nesting in the bag.
 If you fall into this camp, remember, cold ingredients = cold dough.

 The only way to really keep your dough at a constant temperature free of drafts and fluctuations is to use a proofing box.

 If you’re unfamiliar, proofing boxes are basically like mini green houses for your dough.
 You can set the box to your desired temperature and go about your day (or night) worry free.
 Except, they’re really not so mini come to think of it.

 These boxes are about the size of a microwave, they take up prime counter space, and worst of all- they are not cheap!
 I have a proofing box that collapses flat for easy storage, which I love but it cost over $150.
-You can see the exact one I use here.
+The brand name is Brod & Taylor.

 So, if a proofing box is not an option for you, there’s an easy a way to create a bootleg version at home.